bendrick92/benscarblog/_posts/2017-12-01-winter-maintenance-wash.md

 ![Door jam after](https://assets.bpwalters.com/images/bens_car_blog/winter_maintenance_wash/onr_door_sills_after.jpg)

-Depending on the ambient temperature, you'll want to pause after cleaning a few panels to dry them off with a separate set of clean [microfibers](http://amzn.to/2i6QlHn) and some spray lubricant.
-Almost any quick detailer will work here, but in my opinion you can't beat the bang for the buck results of [Griots Garage Speed Shine](http://amzn.to/2AiMaCK).
+Depending on the ambient temperature, you'll want to pause after cleaning a few panels to dry them off with a separate set of clean [microfibers](https://www.ammonyc.com/shop/microfiber-towels/) and some spray lubricant.
+Almost any quick detailer will work here, but in my opinion you can't beat the bang for the buck results of [Griots Garage Speed Shine](https://www.autogeek.net/griots-speed-shine-detailer.html).

 ![Griots Garage Speed Shine](https://assets.bpwalters.com/images/bens_car_blog/winter_maintenance_wash/griots_quick_detailer.jpg)

-You can pick up pre-diluted gallon jugs on [Amazon](http://amzn.to/2jEuKX9), and it has an awesome smell to boot.
+You can pick up pre-diluted [gallon jugs](https://www.autogeek.net/griots-speed-shine-gallon.html) if you're looking for bulk, and it has an awesome smell to boot.
 Most importantly though, it provides a slick surface for your microfiber towels and helps prevent unnecessary friction between the towel and paint.

 Once the entire car has been ONR'ed and dried, I'll use a few spritzes of Optimum Opti-Seal on panels with XPEL film as well as the glass (don't forget to clean your wiper blades!).
 I've found Opti-Seal does a better job of not streaking than a traditional glass cleaner (i.e. Invisible Glass).
 For unprotected, painted panels I'll do a quick inspection and re-application of Finish Kare 1000P if necessary.
 Both products are stupid easy to apply and I can usually crank out a full coating on the car in less than 20 minutes.